 over-the-top tomb, gives rise to the Frari being known as 'Titian’s church'.

-the end of the right transept) there’s also a Giovanni Bellini altarpiece to contemplate at length,
+In the apse of the Sacristy is a Giovanni Bellini altarpiece to contemplate at length,

 that same power to calm as his later altarpiece in

 somewhat overpowering frame, probably designed by Bellini himself and

 carved by Jacopo da Faenza.
 But the architectural weight of the frame, and